libp2p/specs/relay/DCUtR.md

   Doing an additional CONNECT and SYNC for each retry prevents a flawed RTT measurement on the first attempt to distort all following retry attempts.

-- *Why reuse the same stream for retries?*

-  Stream opening and stream protocol negotiation might distort the measured round-trip-time.
-Reusing the stream from the first attempt allows cutting out these distortions, allowing a more precise round-trip-time measurement on the second and third attempt.

 ## References